SharePoint Permissions for Site Owners

 - Group Owner– you can only have one person as the owner.
 Don’t forget to change this name if that person leaves the organization.

-- Who Can Edit the Membership of the Group- this does matter however, especially if this is an Owners group.
-You don’t want all the people in that group having the ability to add and remove people, there will be no control.
+- Who Can Edit the Membership of the Group- this does matter, however, especially if this is an Owners group.
+You don’t want all the people in that group to have the ability to add and remove people, there will be no control.
 Make sure only the owner of the group can edit this.

 - Allow Requests to Join / Leave the Group- you can decide if you want people to be able to request access to a group.

 - Auto-Accept Requests- unless this is a Visitors group, it is absolutely not advisable to auto-accept anything.
 You can only enter one email address in that field.